ExchangeUnion/xud-wiki/Exchange-Guide.md

 # Exchange Guide (WIP)

 ## Goal
-This guide describes how to setup `xud` with an existing exchange system and how to connect to the "XUD Simulation Network". `xud` is in alpha stage and the simulation network aims to give exchange operators a 'feel' of how things will work. `xud` in it's current stage should never be connected to a production system nor be used on mainnet.
+This guide describes how to setup `xud` with an existing exchange system and how to connect to the XUD Simulation Network or `xud-simnet`. `xud` is in alpha stage and the simnet aims to give exchange operators a 'feel' of how things will work. `xud` in it's current stage should never be connected to a production system nor be used on mainnet.
 You'll be using test coins at all times.
 This guide purpusely is kept relatively manual to make it understandable how `xud` works.
 In parallel we are working on improved automated setup using docker.

 Once the setup is completed, you will be able to query pending orders, place orders, and experiment with `xud`'s rich set of commands.
-Once a match is found in the network, your orders will be executed via a cross-chain atomic swap.
-The XUD simulation network currently supports atomic swaps between BTC and LTC.
-This guide will show how to to install GO, bitcoin and litecoin daemons, setup Lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), setup `xud` and basic instructions of how to integrate its API and finally connect to the simulation network.
+Once a match is found in the network, your orders will be executed via a cross-chain atomic swap. `xud-simnet` currently supports atomic swaps between BTC and LTC.
+This guide will show how to to install GO, bitcoin and litecoin daemons, setup Lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), setup `xud` and basic instructions of how to integrate its API and finally connect to `xud-simnet`.
 This guide is written for Linux & MacOS operating systems and geared towards IT administrators of exchanges.

 ## Describing the Setup
-To connect to the XUD simulation network you'll need to run several components which together provide support for exchanging order information and atomic swaps between BTC and LTC on the lightning network.
+To connect to `xud-simnet` you'll need to run several components which together provide support for exchanging order information and atomic swaps between BTC and LTC on the lightning network.
 You will setup the following components:
 - `BTCD` - full node, connected to the BTC chain
 - `LTCD` - full node, connected to the LTC chain
 - `LND-BTC` - lightning network daemon for the BTC network